 Source: Lal 2004 b

 Tillage is defined as the mechanical manipulation of soil with tools and implement result in good tilth.
 Tillage field operations which required fossil fuel consumption it emission CO2 .Tillage is the various operation viz. primary tillage and secondary, Primary tillage include preparations of land in ploughing and secondary harrowing, seedbed preaparation.
 The Mouldboard ploughing CO2 emissions highest followed by subsoiler Table 1.
-Ploughing is requirement varies with depth of ploughing ,operation, type of soil, (Schrock et.al.1985, Bowers 1989, Rautare 2003)
+Ploughing is requirement varies with depth of ploughing, operation, type of soil, (Schrock et al.,1985; Bowers; 1989; Rautare 2003)

 Table No. 2.
 Different Conservation methods for carbon sequestration